kar5960/urlshortener/README.md

- A url shortener in GO-FIBER and redis.
+ A url shortener in GOlang and SQLite.